btcmacroecon/iop-full-node-installer/README.md

 # Installation

-Download an unpack the latest [server installer binary release](https://github.com/Fermat-ORG/iop-server-installer/releases) for your operating system.
+Download an unpack the latest [full node installer binary release](https://github.com/Fermat-ORG/iop-full-node-installer/releases) for your operating system.
 You should find a single script and a single folder inside.
 All you need to do is run the script and then follow the instructions on the screen.

 Windows users need to execute the script with administrator privileges.